Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 explorers; here are vast grasslands,

-potentinl feed for infinite eattle; yet
+potential feed for infinite cattle; yet

 the state imports seven-eighths of all